The Most Scenic Drives in the UK

 MORE FROM BRITISH TALES

 Fresh nectarine and jasmine sweetened by vanilla.
-A melody on perfumed skin.
+A hymn sung on perfumed skin.

 Back in William’s day, any self-respecting London dandy could be found bouncing around between Jermyn Street and St. James's Street.
 Here, a gentleman’s every tailoring and grooming need could be tend...